 (denoted maxz − minz).
 This process is repeated for i iterations to generate a parametric bootstrap distribution of the dispersion of variances according to the null model of equal variances across populations.

 The observed dispersion of the variances, when compared to its expected distribution, allows a test for potential data fabrication.
-To this end we compute the proportion of iterations that show equally- or more extreme consistency in the dispersion of the variances to compute a bootstrapped p-value

-(e.g., P(X ≤ SDobs)), with SDobs the standard deviation of standardized variances and X the random variable corresponding to the standard deviation of standardized variances under the null model.
+To compute a bootstrapped p-value, we compute the proportion of iterations that show an equal or more extreme consistency in the dispersion of the variances. (e.g., P(X ≤ SDobs)), with SDobs the standard deviation of standardized variances and X the random variable corresponding to the standard deviation of standardized variances under the null model.
 In other words, we compute how many samples of j groups show the observed consistency of the dispersion in the variances (or more consistent), to test whether the data are plausible given a genuine probabilistic sampling process (Simonsohn 2013).
-Similar to the Fisher method, this could be the result of the fabricator underappreciating the higher level sampling fluctuations, resulting in generating too little randomness (i.e., error) in the standard deviations across groups (Mosimann, Wiseman, and Edelman 1995).
+Similar to the Fisher method, this could be the result of the fabricator underappreciating the higher level sampling fluctuations, resulting in generating too little randomness (i.e., error) in the standard deviations across independent samples (Mosimann, Wiseman, and Edelman 1995).

-As an example, we apply the variance analysis to the illustration from Table 7.1 and the Smeesters case (Simonsohn 2013).
+To illustrate, we apply the variance analysis to data from Table 7.1 and the Smeesters case (Simonsohn 2013).
 We apply the variance analysis across the standard deviations from each set in Table 7.1.
 For the genuinely probabilistic data (Set 1), we find that the reported mean standard deviation is 9.868 with a standard deviation equal to 0.595.
 For the fabricated data (Set 2), we find that the reported mean standard deviation is 10.667 with a standard deviation equal to 0.456.
 Using the standard deviation of variances as the dispersion of variances measure, we can quantify how extreme this difference is using the previously outlined procedure.
 Results indicate that Set 1 has no excessive consistency in the dispersion of the standard deviations (p = 0.214), whereas Set 2 does show excessive consistency in the dispersion of the standard deviations (p = 0.006).
 In words, out of 100,000 randomly selected samples under the null model of independent groups with equal variances on a normally distributed measure, 2.142 × 104 showed less dispersion in standard deviations for Set 1, whereas only 572 showed less dispersion in standard deviations for Set 2.
 As a non-fictional example, three independent conditions

 from a study in the Smeesters case (nj = 15) were reported to have standard deviations 25.09, 24.58, and 25.65.
 The standard deviation of these standard deviations is 0.54.
 Such consistency in standard deviations (or even more) would only be observed in 1.21% of 100,000 simulated replications (Simonsohn 2013).